zombrodo/plan/README.md

 the `new` function, and the `draw` function.

 `Plan` makes this easy by exposing the `super` field on all extended objects.
-If you're familiar with `classic.lua`, then this may look familiar
+If you've used `classic.lua`, then this syntax may look familiar

-Lets take a look how this works
+Lets take a look how this works:

 ```lua
 local Panel = Container:extend()